-The McCarton School has developed an integrated educational model focused on helping children learn academic, communication, motor and social skills to maximize their adaption to the natural environment.
-Our educational model is firmly rooted in the science of Applied Behavior Analysis (ABA), an evidence based treatment backed by peer reviewed studies as the most effective teaching method for children with autism.
+The McCarton School has developed an integrated educational model focused on helping children learn academic, communication, motor and social skills to maximize their adaptation to their natural environment.
+Our educational model is firmly rooted in the science of Applied Behavior Analysis (ABA), an evidence-based treatment supported by peer reviewed studies as the most effective teaching method for children with autism.
 Related services are integrated into the ABA framework.
-The McCarton School uses best practices from a speech and occupational therapies in conjunction with social skills training and peer interaction.
-In addition, The McCarton School schedules an extended day that ensures students receive the recommended 40 hours/week of intensive instruction.
+The McCarton School uses best practices in both speech and occupational therapies in conjunction with social skills training and peer interaction.
+In addition, the McCarton School schedules an extended day, ensuring students receive the recommended 40 hours per week of intensive instruction.

 The McCarton School’s one-to-one student-teacher ratio allows for individualized educational programs that reinforce each student’s ability to realize his or her fullest developmental potential.
-The staff analyzes each child’s program to create a curriculum that uses the best accepted techniques and reviews it daily, making alterations as needed.
+The educational team analyzes each child’s program to create a curriculum that uses the best accepted techniques, and reviews it daily, making alterations as needed.